We have more than 30 clubs on offer – so there is something for everyone. Here are just a few of our offerings.

 Westlake Schools Production

 Every year Westlake Boys and Girls Schools combine in a joint school production, bringing students together across the year levels as they spend many hours rehearsing to perfect what is always a riveting performance.
 In 2016 Westlake schools celebrated the 400th year of Shakespeare’s passing with a unique and compelling production of A Midsummer Night’s Dream which incorporated elements of Te Reo Māori, Kapa Haka, Karanga and Waiata.
 In 2017 the dark world of 18th Century London was the backdrop for the musical of Sweeney Todd: Demon Barber of Fleet Street.
 In 2018 we presented an original work – YouthQuake, and 2019 saw Les Miserables come to life.
 In 2020 we will be performing Shakespeare’s A Winter’s Tale.

 Westlake Writers’ Club

 The Westlake Writers’ Club brings together creative minds who have a passion for writing, allowing them to share and exchange ideas as they develop their own individual style.
 From succinct haiku to moody prose, our writers produce some exquisite and sensitive work.
-We meet every Monday lunchtime in H3, alternating the weeks with juniors and seniors.

 World Vision 40 Hour Famine

 Westlake is regularly one of the top fundraisers in New Zealand for World Vision’s 40 Hour Famine as students devise creative ways to deprive themselves and raise money in support of World Vision’s annual focus.
-The focus for the 40 Hour Famine in 2017 was on the children affected by the Syrian refugee crisis.